How To Take Onsen (Hot Springs) In Japan

 Hello!
-Today, we will introduce some tips and manners for you to enjoy onsen!
+Today, we will explain how to take onsen in Japan as well as give you some tips and manners!
 Please read this article and enjoy onsen like the locals do!

 To get to this Onsen, you must first drive 40 minutes by car, climb the mountain road, through the grassland, onto the gravel road, and Tsukuhara Onsen will appear just before you begin to get uneasy, wondering if there could really be an onsen in such a place.
 The people in the middle of the following photo are the owners.